Breast Cancer Reconstruction: An Overview

 Implant Reconstruction

 After the tissue is properly expanded, implants are placed to produce a natural fullness and size to the breasts.
 Skin envelopes are made by stretching the patient’s skin.
-The type of implant is chosen based on the patient’s preference.
-Implants can be saline, silicone jelly, or gummy bears.
+There are many different types of breast implants, including saline, silicone jelly, or “gummy bears,” a highly cohesive gel-based substance.
+The type of implant chosen will be based on the patient’s preference.

 Autologous Breast Reconstruction